Why does this document exist? Simply put, so you know what is expected of you when performing the role of Tech Lead.

 Keep the design grounded in business value

-(Respectfully and politely) challenge designs which prioritise perceived architectural purity over business value or aim to meet functional or non-functional requirements which are in excess of what is needed, especially scalability or extensibility.Use: Epic estimation, options comparisons
+(Respectfully and politely) challenge designs which prioritise perceived architectural purity over business value or aim to meet functional or non-functional requirements which are more than what is needed, especially scalability or extensibility.Use: Epic estimation, options comparisons

 Product and planning